 There’s no point setting out for a brisk run, if your dog is going to be pulling you all over the place – the experience won’t be enjoyable for either of you.

 We’ve published an article on how to stop your dog pulling on a lead, but you need to decide how focused your dog will likely be on your running route.
 Generally, a dog collar is a better choice (you don’t want your dog to be pulling on the lead – they should be running alongside you) or some dog harnesses are also an option.
 Choose your harness carefully though – some might chaff on longer runs.

 On tip would be to avoid an extension lead.
 That could give your dog a bit too much freedom to run off in different directions when you want them to be running by your side.
-We recommend trying a jogging belt lead – it keeps you hands-free and has some storage pouches.
+We recommend trying a (affiliate link) jogging belt lead – it keeps you hands-free and has some storage pouches.